 Granted, you don’t get any special software with the GoHZQ, or with any of the other inexpensive webcams I tested.
 There are few special features included in general; just a privacy cover, a cheap tripod, and a handy pause button on top of the webcam.
 But that’s okay when you’re spending so little money.

 That’s the bottom line, really.
 Yes, if you need extra lighting, specialized background enhancement software, or the ability to fine-tune your image beyond what’s provided by the app you’re running, then you can spend $100 or more on a high-end webcam.

-But you don’t have to do so if your needs are simpler, and theis proof.
+But you don’t have to do so if your needs are simpler, and the GoHZQ W8A is proof.
 Just $33 gets you a reliable webcam with better-than-average image quality and reliability you can count on during important meetings.

 - The best VR headset might be one you’ve never heard of

 - Gaming monitors have been lying to us, and it’s time they stopped

 - Microsoft just scored a big win with Apple

 - Asus’ 4K, 32-inch mini-LED gaming monitor might hit the perfect sweet spot